A Girl Called Johnny: Writing

 "A Girl Called Johnny" was inspired by American singer-songwriter Patti Smith.
 Scott discovered Smith's musical work and poetry in 1976 and became a big fan, which led to him forming his own fanzine, Jungleland.
 In 1978, Scott was aware Smith was due to perform with her band at the Rainbow Theatre in London.
-He knew she always stayed at the Portobello Hotel and was successful in speaking to her over the phone after ringing the hotel.
+He knew she always stayed at the Portobello Hotel and, after ringing the hotel, managed to speak to her over the phone.
 Smith suggested Scott come down from Scotland to see the show and write about it in his fanzine.
-He traveled down to London by train, with Smith providing him with a concert ticket, covering the expense of his hotel room and placing him under the care of her guitarist Lenny Kaye.
+He travelled down to London by train, and Smith provided him with a concert ticket, covered the expense of his hotel room, and placed him under the care of her guitarist, Lenny Kaye.

 Speaking of the influence of Smith on the song, Scott told Colin Irwin of Melody Maker in 1983, "There is a line about a girl called Johnny in one of her songs called 'Redondo Beach', and I heard a tape and I noticed that Johnny is a hero or heroine on lots of her early songs.
-So I thought I'd make her Johnny because she vanished a few years ago... it's a sort of postscript."
+So I thought I'd make her Johnny because she vanished a few years ago ... it's a sort of postscript."

 Recording

 "A Girl Called Johnny" was recorded at Farmyard Studios in May 1982.
-Although most of the early Waterboys' material was produced by Scott, the song was produced by Rupert Hine.
+Although most of the early Waterboys' material was produced by Scott, this song was produced by Rupert Hine.
 Hine gave the song its Motown-inspired backbeat and saxophonist Anthony Thistlethwaite wrote his own sax lines.